mendersoftware/mender/Documentation/update-modules-v3-file-api.md

 ```

 and then return zero.
 All other output and return codes will be interpreted as
-not supporting augmented artifacts, and if any artifact arrives that has
+not supporting augmented Artifacts, and if any Artifact arrives that has
 augmented headers or files, it will be rejected.

-### Determining which types of artifacts are supported
+### Determining which types of Artifacts are supported

-When using augmented artifacts, sometimes the augmented artifact will have a
+When using augmented Artifacts, sometimes the augmented Artifact will have a
-different update `type` than the originally signed artifact, and the `type` is
+different update `type` than the originally signed Artifact, and the `type` is
 also the name of the update module.
 Since this makes the type untrusted, it is
 important that the update module listed in the augmented header knows how to
-handle an artifact with the `type` listed in the original header.
+handle an Artifact with the `type` listed in the original header.

 Let's take an example, and call it `rootfs-delta-image`.
 This update module is
 used to package binary deltas from an original rootfs image.
 Therefore the
-update module knows how to handle artifacts whose original `type` was
+update module knows how to handle Artifacts whose original `type` was
 `rootfs-image`.
 To communicate this to Mender, the module is expected to answer
 the following call: